josephrbedford/readmeGen/README.md

 To install dependencies, run this command:

-npm -i inquirer@8.2.4
+sdf

 ## Usage

-run node index.js
+sdf

 ## License

-  This project is licensed under NONE
+  This project is licensed under MIT

 ## Contributing

-No contributions at this time
+sdf

-Run this command for tests:
+## Run this command for tests

-Not applicable.
+sdf

 ## Questions

-For questions about the repo, open an issue or contact me at none.
-More of my work can be found at [josephrbedford](https://github.com/josephrbedford/).
+For questions about the repo, open an issue or contact me at sdf.
+More of my work can be found at [sdf](https://github.com/sdf/).